Pa Phayom district

 Pa Phayom (ป่าพะยอม, [pàː pʰā.jɔ̄ːm]) is the northernmost district (amphoe) of Phatthalung province, southern Thailand.

 Geography

-Neighboring districts are (from the southeast clockwise) Khuan Khanun, Si Banphot of Phattalung Province, Huai Yot of Trang province and Cha-uat of Nakhon Si Thammarat province.
+Neighbouring districts are (from the southeast clockwise) Khuan Khanun, Si Banphot of Phattalung Province, Huai Yot of Trang province and Cha-uat of Nakhon Si Thammarat province.

 History

 The minor district (king amphoe) was established on 19 January 1990, when four tambons were split off from Khuan Khanun district.
 It was upgraded to a full district on 7 September 1995.

 Administration

 The district is divided into four sub-districts (tambons), which are further subdivided into 39 villages (mubans).
 There are no municipal (thesabans).
 There are four tambon administrative organizations (TAO).